Other people’s words about … air quality

 To me, the most pernicious aspect of all of this is the habituation.
 Like the residents of Shirley Falls in the quote above, when my colleagues and I first walk into work at the beginning of a shift, we notice things in the air that we stop noticing after we’ve been at work for a while.
 Like them, we don’t particularly mind the smell of our workplace.
 Or not consciously, anyway.

-In the Scrub, at least, the air I breathe always seems sweet.
+When I am walking outdoors, at least, the air I breathe always seems sweet.